 It is common for parents to have a custody schedule that rotates who has custody on certain holidays each year.
 If you plan a vacation when you do not have custody time, you should discuss this with the other parent before making travel arrangements.
 If the other parent does not agree to give you that time or negotiate with you for other dates, consider rewriting your travel plans for a date on which you already have scheduled custody time.
 Children are intuitive, and when their parents are in the middle of conflict, children can feel it.
 In many cases, it is not worth arguing with the other parent or feeling resentful for not giving them the time they want.
 On the contrary, if your travel plans are for an important event for your children to attend, such as a wedding or a funeral, talk to your lawyer to see your options.

-Have your documentation in order
+Have your documentation in order.

 Once you and the other parent have discussed and agreed on the trip dates, ensure you have the appropriate documentation for your children.
-If you are traveling with your children after a divorce in your state or country, carefully record your travel plans and any agreement made with the other parent.
+If you travel with your children after a divorce in your state or country, carefully record your travel plans and any agreement made with the other parent.

 Block these dates in your custody calendar, in addition to keeping all related correspondence or other records in a place where you can easily access them in the future if necessary.
 These will help avoid situations in the future in which the other parent is saying that something happened as long as it is agreed otherwise.